 If you find any other errors, please email me at the email printed inside the book.
 Thanks!

 I helped fund the first edition using Kickstarter.
 It was a great success, and connecting me with several great people.
-I'm all out of that first edition (white binding), but have an updated edition out with many improvements! (black binding)

 On the table in the bus, you'll see the other Kokopelli's Trail guides, all of which are out of print and, if you find a copy, have a lot less information and are mostly out of date.
 The trail has changed significantly since its inception due to land use issues.